-Programme component Route Assessment components Assessment tool/s Administrative responsibility Component weighting Mastery of 1 Professional doctorate (PD) As required by the HEI provider of the PD HEI 100%; must pass PD or FRCPath to scientific content 2 FRCPath, with an option to take selected, or all, components of the PD FRCPath RCPath receive the Certificate of Completion for HSST from the NSHCS Mastery of clinical skills, values and 1 Workplace-based assessment (WPBA) Clinical skills assessment Multiple WPBAs OSFA/OSCSA Workplace, recorded on OLAT and monitored by NSHCS NSHCS (in collaboration with Medical Royal Colleges [MRCs] & Professional Bodies [PBs]) 100%; must have evidence of satisfactory completion of all WPBAs, and gain a 'Pass' in the OSFA/OSCSA or FRCPath to behaviours 2 WPBA FRCPath Multiple WPBAs FRCPath Workplace, recorded on OLAT and monitored by NSHCS RCPath receive Certificate of Completion for HSST from the NSHCS Contribution to innovation, 1 Innovation in Clinical Science (ICS) project Short report, plus presentation to multiprofessional panel NSHCS to administer, in collaboration with MRCs and PBs service improvement, patient safety or quality management in healthcare science 2 Contribution to innovation, service improvement, patient safety, or quality management in healthcare science Option to (1) complete as part of FRCPath Part 2 (report and presentation to Penultimate Progression Review Board) or (2) complete ICS project as for non-Life Sciences (1) RCPath or (2) NSHCS to administer, in collaboration with MRCs and PBs 100%; must pass component to receive Certificate of Completion for HSST from the NSHCS
+Programme component Route Assessment components Assessment tool/s Administrative responsibility Component weighting Mastery of 1 Professional doctorate (PD) As required by the HEI provider of the PD HEI 100%; must pass PD or FRCPath to scientific content 2 FRCPath, with an option to take selected, or all, components of the PD FRCPath RCPath receive the Certificate of Completion for HSST from the NSHCS Mastery of clinical skills, values and behaviours 1 Workplace-based assessment (WPBA) Clinical skills assessment Multiple WPBAs OSFA/OSCSA Workplace, recorded on OLAT and monitored by NSHCS NSHCS (in collaboration with Medical Royal Colleges [MRCs] & Professional Bodies [PBs]) 100%; must have evidence of satisfactory completion of all WPBAs, and gain a 'Pass' in the OSFA/OSCSA or FRCPath to benaviours 2 WPBA FRCPath Multiple WPBAs FRCPath Workplace, recorded on OLAT and monitored by NSHCS RCPath receive Certificate of Completion fo HSST from the NSHCS Contribution to innovation, 1 Innovation in Clinical Science (ICS) project Short report, plus presentation to multiprofessional panel NSHCS to administer, in collaboration with MRCs and PBs service improvement, patient safety or quality management in healthcare science 2 Contribution to innovation, service improvement, patient safety, or quality management in healthcare science Option to (1) complete as part of FRCPath Part 2 (report and presentation to Penultimate Progression Review Board) or (2) complete ICS project as for non-Life Sciences RCPath or NSHCS to administer, in collaboration with MRCs and PBs 100%; must pass component to receive Certificate of Completion for HSST from the NSHCS

-&lt;sup>1 Route 1 is for Clinical Scientists in the Physiological Sciences, Physical Sciences and Biomedical Engineering and Clinical Bioinformatics; Route 2 is for Clinical Scientists in the Life Sciences.
+Route 1 is for Clinical Scientists in the Physiological Sciences, Physical Sciences and Biomedical Engineering and Clinical Bioinformatics; Route 2 is for Clinical Scienciation Scienciation Sciences and Biomedical Engineering and Clinical Bioinformatics; Route 2 is for Clinical Sciences.

-&lt;sup>2 Where assessments are created and delivered by the NSHCS's partners, the School will request access to data about the performance of these assessments, and data on individuals' assessment outcomes.
+Where assessments are created and delivered by the NSHCS's partners, the School will request access to data about the performance of these assessments, and data on individuals' assessment outcomes.

-&lt;sup>3 Clinical Scientists taking the FRCPath route through HSST have the option of completing any of the modules offered as part of the professional doctorate.
+Clinical Scientists taking the FRCPath route through HSST have the option of completing any of the modules offered as part of the professional doctorate.
 However, in successfully completing the FRCPath (and the ICS project, which may be part of the FRCPath), the Clinical Scientist has demonstrated that they have achieved the learning outcomes of the professional doctorate.

-&lt;sup>4 Work is ongoing to establish whether an OSFA (Objective Structured Final Assessment) or OSCSA (Objective Structured Clinical Skills Assessment) is the best fit to the assessment purpose.
+Work is ongoing to establish whether an OSFA (Objective Structured Final Assessment) or OSCSA (Objective Structured Clinical Skills Assessment) is the best fit to the assessment purpose.

-&lt;sup>5 Clinical Scientists in Life Sciences who choose not to undertake the innovation component as part of FRCPath will be required to complete the ICS project, which will require the production of a short report and presentation to a multiprofessional panel.
+Clinical Scientists in Life Sciences who choose not to undertake the innovation component as part of FRCPath will be required to complete the ICS project, which will require the production of a short report and presentation to a multiprofessional panel.